Anil Madhav Dave: As environmentalist

 Passionate about the revival of the Narmada River, Dave founded Narmada Samagra, an organization to work towards it.
 In a 2015 interview, he claimed human activity to be responsible for floods of the Narmada, the water of which is stored in the trees and mountains of its bank that seeps into it forming the actual catchment area.
 He held the release of chemicals into the catchment area responsible for aiding climate change in the region, and added that, "Climate change, in near future, will reduce Narmada into a cricket pitch as the river will die due to irresponsible human activities."
 He opposed big river projects and felt that those older than 20 years must go through social and economic audit to evaluate what was gained and lost from them.
 He advocated for natural farming against use of genetically modified seeds.

 Political career

 Dave was a Member of Parliament, representing Madhya Pradesh in the Rajya Sabha (the upper house of Indian Parliament) since 2009.

 He was a member of various committees including the Committee on Water Resources and the Consultative Committee for the Ministry of Information and Broadcasting.
 He was also a member of the Parliamentary Forum on Global Warming and Climate Change from March 2010 to June 2010.

-He was appointed as the Minister of State (MoS) independent charge of Environment, Forest and Climate Change in the Modi Government's cabinet expansion on 5 July 2016.
+He was appointed the Minister of State (MoS) independent charge of Environment, Forest and Climate Change in the Modi Government's cabinet expansion on 5 July 2016.

 On 15 August 2016, in the strongest statement of India's move towards an Asbestos-free country, Dave categorically stated "Since the use of asbestos is affecting human health, its usage should gradually be minimised and ended.
 As far as I know, its use is declining, but it must end".